ntout/sudoku/README.md

 # Sudoku Solver

 Solve a sudoku puzzle by typing in puzzle's numbers or uploading an image.
-Program runs through z  When a puzzle is solved, it's solution is stored in a Django database.
+When a puzzle is solved, it's solution is stored in a Django database so it can be solved instantly the next time.

 ## Getting Started